Congressman Pittenger is out if potential re-election is called in District 9 - WWAY TV

-BLADEN COUNTY, NC (WWAY) — After losing to Republican Mark Harris last spring, Congressmen Bob Pittenger will not return to the ballot box in the current race for district 9.
+BLADEN COUNTY, NC (WWAY) — After losing to Republican Mark Harris last spring, Congressmen Bob Pittenger will not have his name on the ballot if a new election is called in District 9.
 The congressman represents parts of Charlotte all the way to Bladen County.

 The congressman’s decision comes after the new state law that allows for a re-election in elections that the state board warrants it.
-The Congressional District 9 is the reason for the law and if the announced hearing happens and if the state board says a new election is needed, there would then be a new primary and general election.
+The Congressional District 9 race is the reason for the law.
+If the announced hearing happens and if the state board says a new election is needed, there would then be a new primary and general election.

 There’s been a lot of back on forth, however, from the candidates in this race, Harris and Democrat Dan McCready, if the board can even hold the hearing.
 That’s because the board was dissolved last week.